felixmatt/shyft/doc/orchestration.rst

 format, but in SHyFT, it has the particular meaning of the **Python code** that can read this data and feed it to the SHyFT core.

-The `shyft.orchestration` package offers interfaces (via Python ABC classes) so that the user can provide concrete implementations of his own repositories.
+The `shyft.repository` package offers interfaces (via Python ABC classes) so that the user can provide concrete implementations of his own repositories.
 In this approach users can provide their own repositories customized to their own configuration files (typically